Red-BY/FalcomModCompendium/README.md

 - [Evolution Event Visuals](https://www.mediafire.com/folder/n5b4cqc3655sv/Event_Visual_FC) <br>

-Replaces event visuals which appear during certain story segments as well as the ingame world map with the ones from Evolution re-release. <br>
+Replaces event visuals that appear during certain story segments as well as the in-game world map with the ones from Evolution re-release. <br>
 📝 Rename the downloaded files by removing "EVO" from the end of the file name then copy the files into your game directory and replace when asked. <br>

 <br>

 - [Evolution Movies](https://www.mediafire.com/folder/hp7tla4e9z7h4/FC_EVO_MOVIES) <br>

-Replaces intro logo,opening and ending cinematics with the ones from Evolution re-release. <br>
+Replaces intro logo, opening and ending cinematics with the ones from Evolution re-release. <br>
 📝 You can use the included .bat files to quickly install the mods. <br>
 Alternatively, rename the downloaded files by removing "EVO" from the end of the file name then copy the files into your game directory and replace when asked. <br>